drhuanliu/DeviceFlowSSH/README.md

 You need to restart sshd server for the change to take effect, e.g., `/etc/init.d/ssh restart` depending on your SSHD setup.

-## Experiment with Docker (old, unmantained)
+## Experiment with Docker

-Instead of messing around on a Ubuntu server, you can also try out the flow in a Docker container.
+Instead of messing around on an Ubuntu server, you can also try out the flow in a Docker container.
 The Dockerfile is included.

 Build the docker image:

 ```
- docker build -t ubuntuwithdeviceflowssh .
+docker build -t ubuntuwithdeviceflowssh . --build-arg DEVICE_URL=$DEVICE_URL --build-arg TOKEN_URL=$TOKEN_URL --build-arg CLIENT_ID=$CLIENT_ID
 ```

 Run the docker image:

 ```
-docker run -d -it -v ~/workspace/deviceflow/:/home/ubuntu -v ~/workspace/deviceflowsecurity/:/lib/security -p 1022:22  ubuntuwithdeviceflowssh
+docker run -it --rm -p 1022:22  ubuntuwithdeviceflowssh
 ```

-where `~/workspace/deviceflow` contains the source files (this repo) locally, and `~/workspace/deviceflowsecurity/` is a directory to hold the compiled `deviceflow.so` file.

 Then, you can login: